vrmeet/thexr/DO_THIS_NEXT.md

   - can use genserver and a timer to unlock?
   - or just client side lock

+better yet, make a door have a switch to press, then while animating door, disable the switch re-enable the switch when door is done animating

 combine prims into a combined mesh

 - fix jest - write some js tests